semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 > “We started to get the dreaded IDEs lockdowns.
 We got to the point where we couldn’t even scroll in Android Studio without the code freezing up.”

 The problems didn’t end with the IDE.
 Slowness also affected Git, and builds dragged on and on.
 To make matters worse, they frequently experienced broken masters, which prevented them from building anything.

-> “The bigger the company gets, the more frequent you’ll experience a broken master.”
+Something had to change.

 When Uber reached midsize level, the team decided to go multirepo.
 Immediately, their problems began to disappear.
 Uber engineers loved the fact they could own a part of the code and only be responsible for it.

 > “If you only build the maps app, then what you build is faster.
 It’s lovely.”

 But the story doesn’t end there.
-Again some time passed, and the multirepo strategy began to show its weaknesses.
+Again some time passed, and the multirepo strategy began to show weaknesses.
 This time it wasn’t simply about technical issues but about how people collaborated.
 Teams were breaking down into silos, and the overhead of managing thousands of repositories consumed a lot of valuable time.

 Each group had its own coding styles, frameworks, and testing practices.
 Managing dependencies also got harder, and the dependency hell monster reared its ugly head.
 This made it very hard at the end of the day to integrate everything into a single product.